zjoasan/Virtual-Display-Driver/README.md

 ## Beta
 - [Windows 10 and 11 (no HDR)]() - Coming Soon, adds support for manual GPU switching.
   Source available now for personal builds.
+Thanks to Sajidur78 for the PR.
 - [Windows 11 23H3+ (HDR)]() - Coming Soon, adds support for manual GPU switching.
   Source available now for personal builds.
+Thanks to Sajidur78 for the PR.

 ## Installation